omaray/usability/dotnet/SamplesReadMe.md

 ## aspnet (can we call this repo something else than aspnet?)

-The [aspnet] directory contains complete examples that you can build and run today.
-The samples are built on ASP.NET 4.5.2.
+The [aspnet] directory contains ... we should add something that describes what the user will learn in this folder.
+For instance how to create a bookshelf app running on ASP.NET that uses the following Cloud APIs (mention the APIs).

 ## core (can we call this repo something else than core?)

-The [core] directory is a work in progress.
-The samples are build on ASP.NET 5.
+The [core] directory contains... same concept as above where we describe what the folder contains.
+This needs to let the user know if this is interesting to them or not and if it uses the APIs they care about.

 ## Contributing